matheusfvesco/baby-face-anonymizer/README.md

 # Baby Faces Anonymizer

-An end to end project to ingest, annotate, train and deploy a model for anonymizing baby faces
+An end to end project for ingesting, annotating, training and deploying a model for anonymizing baby faces

 ## 0. Setup